ZephyrTransport/governance/DRAFT governance.md

 ## PROJECT MANAGEMENT AND COLLABORATION
 Projects are managed using a collaborative, consensus-based process.
 The foundation does not have a hierarchical structure.
 Rather, different groups of contributors have different rights and responsibilities in the organization.

-Since PMCs have the power to create their own self-governing rules, there is no single vision on how PMCs should run a project and the communities they host.
+Since PMCs have the authority to create their own self-governing rules, there is no single vision on how PMCs should run a project and the communities they host.
+At the same time, projects share the following recommended best practices:

-At the same time, while there are some differences, there are a number of similarities shared by all the projects and best practices that are suggested:

 #### COMMUNICATION
 Communication is done via emailing lists.
-These identify "virtual meeting rooms" where conversations happen asynchronously, which is a general requirement for groups that are so geographically distributed to cover all time zones (like it's normally the case for the various foundation communities).
+These identify "virtual meeting rooms" where conversations happen asynchronously, to facilitate collaboration over multiple time zones and locations.
 Virtual meeting rooms can be a GitHub issue, an online shared document, or something else.

-Some projects additionally use more synchronous messaging or video chats (for example, instant messaging, skype, or google hangout).

-In general, asynchronous communication is much more important because it allows archives to be created and it's more tolerant on the volunteer nature of the various communities.
+Some projects may also use more synchronous messaging or video chats (for example, instant messaging, skype, or google hangout), again in the interest of effective and timely interaction.
+In general, asynchronous communication is preferred because it allows for archives to be created, and is more respectful of volunteers' time availability.

 #### DOCUMENTATION
 Each project is responsible for its own project website.
-Further information to assist committers, developers, and PMCs is available at [Infrastructure](https://www.apache.org/dev/infrastructure.html).
+Further information to assist contributors and PMCs is available at [Infrastructure](https://www.apache.org/dev/infrastructure.html).

 #### DECISION MAKING
 Projects are normally auto-governing and driven by the people who volunteer for the job.
 This is sometimes referred to as "do-ocracy" -- power of those who do.
 This functions well for most cases.